Skip to content

 But it's not just your power bill that takes a hit:

-• System lifespan shortens by up to 5 years (that's a $2,000+ replacement coming sooner than expected)
+• System lifespan shortens by up to 5 years: That's a $2,000+ replacement bill coming much sooner than expected.

-• Cooling capacity decreases by up to 40% (meaning longer run times to reach the same temperature)
+• Cooling capacity decreases by up to 40%: This means much longer run times just to reach the same temperature.

-• Repair frequency increases by 25% (because components work harder and fail faster)
+• Repair frequency increases by 25%: Because internal components are working harder, they fail faster.

 Think of it like trying to breathe through a straw while running a marathon.
-Your AC is working twice as hard to do half the job, and eventually, something's going to give.
+Your AC is working twice as hard to do half the job, and eventually, something is going to give.

 DIY vs Professional Cleaning: What's Right for You?

-Here's where I need to be straight with you.
-While professional cleaning has its place (especially for commercial systems or severely neglected units), most residential systems can be effectively maintained by homeowners with the right tools.
+Here is where I need to be straight with you.
+While professional cleaning certainly has its place, especially for heavy commercial systems or severely neglected residential units, most household systems can be highly effectively maintained by homeowners with the right tools.

 Let's break down the options: